 In addition to her important roles as educator and author she also has been involved in advocacy and practice activities.
 For example, her involvement with a social change initiative in western New York State.
 She joined a group of Native Americans in response to the contentious use of Native American images as mascots for sports teams or advertising.
 A suburban school district there still referred to a sports team as “Redskins.”
 The school board, however, was interested in examining the meaning of mascots and possibly eliminating images and names deemed to be racist.
 Weaver assumed a leadership role in talking to the school board, staff, students, and community leaders individually as well as in groups.
 She continually used important social work skills of mediation and facilitation in her discussion with different groups of supporters and opponents.
 Her efforts were successful as the school system finally decided to eliminate their previous mascot image.
 This local change effort received widespread attention and Weaver was interviewed by the New York Times and the Washington Post also covered this story.

 Weaver as has been a member of NASW since her student days and has served as head of the North Branch of NASW in Idaho, as well as on the national NASW board.
-She also has served in leadership positions at the Council on Social Work Education (CSWE), as she has been on a commission, and now is the Vice Chair/Secretary for the CSWE Governing Board and will become Board Chair next year.
+She also has served in leadership positions at the Council on Social Work Education (CSWE), as she has been on a commission, and now is the Chair-elect for the CSWE Governing Board and will become Board Chair next year.
 She was also appointed by the International Federation of Social Workers (IFSW) as the inaugural Global Indigenous Commissioner.